 - Administer and review the New Zealand Building Code

 - Monitor the performance of councils in the Administration of the Act within their territories

 - Produce Approved Documents that provide methods of complying with the New Zealand Building Code

 - Provide information and advice on building controls to all sectors of the building industry and public

-Additionally, the Department offers specific services on a user-pays basis.
+Additionally, the Ministry offers specific services on a user-pays basis.
 These are: